mkblitz/Hierarchical-hetero/README.md

 **ball_and_many_sticks:** Like ball_and_stick, but for the many dendrite model.

 **L5PC:** Parent class for the morphologically detailed layer 5 pyramidal neuron.
 Morphology comes from folder named _morphologies_.

+**model_run:** Script we used to run many of our experiments.
+You do not need to use this script, unless you want to change additional parameters not accessible by the _experiment_scripts_.